openmrs/openmrs-module-appointmentschedulingui/README.md

 New UI for appointment scheduling module based on UI/App framework

-**Prerequisites:** Before building the mdoule, please make sure that you have setup the following on your machine:
-* Git
-* npm
-* Bower

-Helpful hints:
+### Troubleshooting

 If the jasmine tests are failing, it may be because your bower components directory is stale.

-To fix this, delete `omod/serc/main/webapp/reosurces/scripts/bower_components.openmrs-uicommons` directory and then rerun a maven clean install.
+To fix this, delete the `omod/serc/main/webapp/reosurces/scripts/bower_components.openmrs-uicommons` directory and then rerun a maven clean install.